© Semi Permanent

 why now

 Japan is entering a renewed phase of global relevance.
 Cultural influence is accelerating.
 Deep technology and AI are reshaping creative and industrial practice.
-A new generation of Japanese talent is actively seeking global exchange.
+A new generation of Japanese practitioners is actively seeking exchange with the world.

-What is missing is a contemporary platform that connects these forces with clarity and intent.
+What has been missing is a contemporary platform able to convene these forces with clarity, continuity, and international reach.

 Tokyo Salone exists to: